lionelmace/iks-lab/book/deploy-custom-domain.md

     ![](./images/cert-mgr-crn.png)

-## Create a new secret in your cluster to store the TLS certificate
+## Create a new kubernetes secret to store the TLS certificate

 1. Get your cluster id